achillesrasquinha/k.ai/README.md

 ### Installation
 First, head over to [nodejs.org](https://nodejs.org) and install Node.js.
+You'd also require MongoDB and SASS for development dependencies

 Next, go ahead and clone the repository onto your disk.
 ```bash